elijahandrews/global-tunnel/README.md

 - **host** - the hostname or IP of the HTTP proxy to use
 - **port** - the TCP port to use on that proxy
+- **proxyAuth** - Optional authentication credentials for the proxy.
+  In the form 'username:password'
 - **tunnel** _(optional)_ controls what protocols use the `CONNECT` method.
 It has three possible values (strings):
   - **neither** - don't use `CONNECT`; just use absolute URIs